-- As long as the actual water height h is smaller than SDS no runoff occurs. - 25 Runoff is a function of RR and slope, after interception and infiltration have been subtracted - 26 (Jetten, 2002).
-The fraction of the water height which runs off will increase when RR - decreases, i.e. when the soil surface becomes less rough.
-The smoother the surface the more - water runs off.
+Runoff is a function of RR and slope, after interception and infiltration have been subtracted (Jetten, 2002).
+The fraction of the water height which runs off will increase when RR decreases, i.e. when the soil surface becomes less rough.
+The smoother the surface the more water runs off.
+This is logical following physical principles, but the concept of SDS and MDS is a necessary approximation based on empirical observations.